 Meet Neighbors, Connect with Police Officers on Aug.
-2 Celebrate our city’s neighborhoods on Tuesday, Aug.
-2 as the Rockville City Police Department and Rockville communities take part in National Night Out.
+1 Celebrate our city’s neighborhoods on Tuesday, Aug.
+1 as the Rockville City Police Department and Rockville communities take part in National Night Out.
 Now in its 40th year, National Night Out is sponsored by the National Association of Town Watch.
 It aims

-Stay healthy and informed with free seminars from the Rockville Senior Center in July and August.
+Stay healthy and informed with free seminars from the Rockville Senior Center in May and June.
 Register with the course number at www.rockvillemd.gov/registration.
 Learn about 60-plus programs, courses, activities and services at www.rockvillemd.gov/seniorcenter or by calling 240-314-8800.
 See the “Adults 60+” recreation guide at www.rockvillemd.gov/life for more information.
 Activities are

 Most Recent Articles

 Join the City of Rockville for the city’s Martin Luther King Jr. Celebration.
 The celebration will be held from 9:30 a.m.-12:30 p.m.
 Saturday, Jan.
 13 at Rockville High School, 2100 Baltimore Road.